Home

 • Municipal Tax on Property Transfer (I.M.I.): Annual tax on the value of the property.
 Depending on the location and the type of property, this may vary.

-At Over the Sea (OTS), we have a team of experts specialised in NHR and international taxation.
-We are available to help you understand the tax impact of a potential change of residence to Portugal, taking into account your individual circumstances, and to develop a tailored solution to meet your needs.
+At Over the Sea (OTS), we have a team of experts specialised in real estate and tax law.
+We are available to assist you in the process of buying property in Portugal and provide you with tailored solutions to meet your needs.

 Tags